Where is Glenn Hoddle now?

-Although Chelsea’s league form was a problem during Hoddle’s time as manager he was successful in attracting world-class players to the club such as Ruud Gullit and playing an attractive style of football.
+Although the club’s league form was a problem during his time as manager he was successful in attracting world-class players to the club such as Ruud Gullit and playing an attractive style of football.

-In May 1996 and after three years at Chelsea, Hoddle left the club after he accepted an offer to become the manager of the England national team.
+In May 1996 he left Chelsea after three years when he accepted an offer to become the manager of the England national team.

 Hoddle’s time as national coach, on the pitch, can be looked back on as a success as he led the team to the second round of the 1998 World Cup where they were unlucky to lose on penalties to Argentina.

-After a disappointing start to the 2003-04 campaign picking up just four points from the first six league games Hoddle was sacked.
+After a disappointing start to the 2003-04 campaign picking up just four points from the first six league games he was sacked.

 In December 2004, Hoddle was appointed as manager of Wolverhampton Wanderers but only spent an uninspiring season and a half there before leaving, stating differing expectations between himself and the club as the reason for his departure.

-In 2008 Hoddle started up the Glenn Hoddle Academy based in Spain with the aim of giving another chance to young players released by football clubs in England to become professional players.
+In 2008 he started up the Glenn Hoddle Academy based in Spain with the aim of giving another chance to young players released by football clubs in England to become professional players.

 Back to Chelsea